mpsb/rick-and-morty-search-tool/README.md

 ## How to run tests

 1. Run `yarn install` to install the required dependencies.
-2. Run `yarn cypress:open` to open Cypress.
+2. Run `yarn cypress:run` to run Cypress tests on the command line.
-3. Choose the E2E Testing option.
-4. Choose Chrome and click the `Start E2E Testing in Chrome` button.
-5. From there, you will be redirected to Cypress on the browser.
-Under Specs, click `spec.cy.js` under the `cypress\e2e` folder.
-6. You will now be redirected to the tests, which run automatically.
+3. A video will be outputted in the `cypress/videos` directory that records all the actions taken by the test.